 Additional Facets

 - Cortisol and KetosisA Deep Dive into the Metabolic State Transforming Health and Wellness Imagine your body as a hybrid car, capable of running on two distinct fuel sources: gasoline (carbohydrates) and electricity (fat).
-Ketosis is like switching your body’s engine from gasoline… Read More: Cortisol’s role in mobilizing glucose from the liver can interfere with ketosis, a metabolic state where the body primarily uses fat for fuel instead of glucose.
+Ketosis is like switching your body’s engine from gasoline to electricity, primarily using fat for fuel instead of carbohydrates….
+Read More: Cortisol’s role in mobilizing glucose from the liver can interfere with ketosis, a metabolic state where the body primarily uses fat for fuel instead of glucose.
 Chronic stress and elevated cortisol levels can make it challenging to achieve and maintain ketosis.

 - Side Effects of Excess Cortisol: In addition to the health implications mentioned earlier, excess cortisol can lead to muscle wasting, thinning skin, and impaired wound healing.
 It can also affect cognitive function and mood.